-An airbnb near the Josefstadt neighborhood, which is just outside the city center.
-For a stay of three days or longer [which I highly recommend], purchase a 72-hour Vienna card, which allows unlimited public transportation use for three days.
+An Airbnb near the Josefstadt neighborhood, which is just outside the city center.
+For a stay of three days or longer (which I highly recommend), purchase a 72-hour Vienna card, which allows unlimited public transportation use for three days.
 The train system is very easy to navigate.

 Purchased the Sound of Music movie on iTunes to watch on the train ride to Salzburg, Austria.
 So long, farewell, Vienna!

-Visited Vienna before?
+Have you visited Vienna before?
 Share your recommendations, tips and experiences in the comments below.

 - A Step-By-Step Guide to Planning a Long Trip

 - A Packing List for Backpacking Europe

 - Five Easy Ways to Save Money, Spend Less and Travel More